shw7007/Box-Embedding-Unboxed/README.md

 The main point of this project is solving Topological trap with "Data-centric" method and dealing with several optimization problem

 ### 3.1.
 The Limitation of 2D Space (Blocking)
-* **Problem 1(Topological trap):** 2D planes(which I choose willfully to visualize box embedding) have fewer detours compared to higher dimensions, and a topological trap was observed where the child could not reach the parent due to an obstacle intervening between the parent and child.(e.g., `Jazz` failed to getting into `Music` stably due to bothering form negative samples)
+* **Problem 1(Topological Trap):** 2D planes(which I choose willfully to visualize box embedding) have fewer detours compared to higher dimensions, and a topological trap was observed where the child could not reach the parent due to an obstacle intervening between the parent and child.(e.g., `Jazz` failed to getting into `Music` stably due to bothering form negative samples)

-* **Problem 2(Nesting Bottleneck):** Additionally, while the child-parent relationship is learned, the grandparent-grandchild relationship fails to be learned, which also caused a problem where the child box and parent box were not contained within the grandparent box(e.g., `Marketing` including `Brandinig` and `Ads` is far aprt from `Business`) This is because the boxes, trained in a limited 2D space, did not receive a strong enough incentive to go to the grandparent box.
+* **Problem 2(Nesting Bottleneck):** Additionally, while the child-parent relationship is learned, the grandparent-grandchild relationship fails to be learned, which also caused a problem where the child box and parent box were not contained within the grandparent box(e.g., `Marketing` including `Brandinig` and `Ads` is far apart from `Business`) This is because the boxes, trained in a limited 2D space, did not receive a strong enough incentive to go to the grandparent box.

 ### 3.2.Boxes play tricks
 * **Problem (Anisotropy):** The loss resulting from the boxes' negative samples is measured by the size of the overlap area between the negative samples; this led to an observation where the boxes unnaturally stretched in either the horizontal or vertical direction, and the negative samples overlapped in a cross-like pattern.(`CS` is too long vertically and make few loss with `Finance`, `Branding`... unrelated entities)